Basil Green Motors: Racing

 Based on the Capri Perana V8 racing cars were built for the South African Saloon Car Championship.
 The Z 181 was the only Group 5 car and won 13 of 14 races in the 1970 season and topped the lap records on every course.

 After a change of the rules to stop this dominance, Basil Green built 6 cars for the Group 2.
 One of these cars won the championship in 1971, the A2 in 1972.

 Z 181 and A2 were sponsored by the Gunston Cigarette Company, while the others were driven by private drivers.
 Technical modifications were made, especially to the engine.
 It received 4x48 down draft twin choke Weber carburetors and could muster 400 hp.
 Top speed was more than 250 km/h.
-Brakes stayed the same as in V6 Capris, except that racing pads were built in.
+Brakes remained identical to those of the V6 Capris, albeit with racing pads fitted.
 C-shaped single leaf springs were used at the rear axle to allow room for the 14.5" rims.

 Z 181 is owned by the Scribante family in South Africa.
 A2 was found in Rhodesia and rebuilt by a collector near Cape Town.
-One of the other cars had an accident at the Kyalami Grand Prix Circuit with Basil Green at the wheel and were never rebuilt.
+One of the other cars had an accident at the Kyalami Grand Prix Circuit with Basil Green at the wheel and was never rebuilt.
 What happened to the other cars is not known.

 Cortina Mk III

 When the Cortina Mk III came out Basil Green brought the second generation of the Cortina Perana V6 on the South-African market in 1972.
-These models, also known as Cortina Big Six, got the same engines as their predecessors.
+These models, also known as Cortina Big Six, received the same engines as their predecessors.

 Granada Mk I

-Introduced in 1973 the Ford Granada V8 has been the only model by Basil Green Motors not getting the name Perana.
-The engine was the Windsor V8 with 302 cui (5 litres).
-Transmission has been automatic or manual.
-With a top speed of 207 km/h and an acceleration of 7.8 seconds from stand to 100 km/h the car became the favourite of Ford's chairman Lee Iacocca.
-Ford Cologne bought two of these cars to explore if they were suitable for the European market.
-The oil price shock ended these plans.
+Introduced in 1973 the Ford Granada V8 is the only model by Basil Green Motors not getting the Perana moniker.
+The engine was the Windsor V8 with 302 cui (5 litres) coupled with an automatic or manual gearbox.
+With a top speed of 207 km/h and a 0-100 km/h acceleration of 7.8 seconds the car became the favourite of Ford's chairman Lee Iacocca.
+Ford Cologne purchased two of these cars to see if they were suitable for the European market, but the oil crisis of 1973 led the plans for importation to be cancelled.

 Escort XR3

 After years without a change in the model range Basil Green Motors presented the Escort XR3 in 1980.
-For the first time in the corporate history the performance increase was not by a change of the engine but classic tuning like another carburettor.
+For the first time in corporate history the performance increase was not by a change of the engine but classic tuning like another carburettor.
 Maximum speed of the Perana XR3 was 183 km/h.

 Sapphire

-2 years later Basil Green Motors presented the Ford Sapphire Perana.
+Two years later Basil Green Motors presented the Ford Sapphire Perana.
 A few years later this car was produced by Samcor to satisfy the demand.
-The Sapphire was available as a 3.0 litre- (222 km/h) and a 3.4-litre- (236 km/h) version.
-The Sapphire 3.4 was produced by JT Developments.
+The Sapphire was available in 3.0 litre (222 km/h) and a 3.4-litre (236 km/h) versions, with the latter having been produced by JT Developments.